One's on the Way: About the song

-Country music writer Tom Roland described "One's on the Way" as a "humorous piece on motherhood," wherein a housewife in Topeka, Kansas, pregnant with the latest in a family of several children, contemplates her hectic lifestyle and compares her conditions to the glamor-based lives of Debbie Reynolds and Elizabeth Taylor.
+Country music writer Tom Roland described "One's on the Way" as a "humorous piece on motherhood," wherein a housewife in Topeka, Kansas, pregnant with the latest in a family of several children, contemplates her hectic lifestyle and compares her conditions to the glamour-based lives of Debbie Reynolds and Elizabeth Taylor.
 The song also makes reference to First Lady Jacqueline Kennedy at the White House and sex symbol actress Raquel Welch again in contrast to the housewife vocalist's conventional life.

 The song was the latest in a series of what genre historian Bill Malone said was "feisty" songs from Lynn.
 In effect, "One's on the Way" and similarly themed songs, such as "Don't Come Home A' Drinkin' (With Lovin' on Your Mind)" and "The Pill", helped Lynn become "the spokeswoman for every woman who had gotten married too early, pregnant too often and felt trapped by the tedium and drudgery of her life."

 Each of the song's verses has Lynn speaking in awe about the outside world.
 For instance, in the first verse, she draws comparisons between such things as Taylor flying to France to have her hair done and the joy and gaiety of the social scene in Washington and her own dull life: